 If you’re the one who sent the question, here’s what to expect when the answer comes back:

 - A history entry is added.
-Even after you dismiss the popup, an entry appears in your History tab showing “<recipient handle> picked: <option>”.
+Even after you dismiss the popup, an entry stays in your History tab.
 Tap it to re-open the same popup.

 - Survives the app closing.
 The list of questions you’ve sent is saved on your phone (up to 500 most recent, per identity), so the popup can re-render the original question even if it’s days later.